Daniel Tosh: Career

 Tosh said he planned to end his career on his 38th birthday, May 29, 2013, if he had not by that time succeeded as a comedian.
 He said he would do this by committing suicide or retiring to the beach.
 He kept a countdown clock on his website that gave the number of days, minutes, and seconds until his 38th birthday which is when "Daniel's Groundhog Day Ends," a reference to the Bill Murray film.
 Tosh has described a comic's routine life on the road as "Groundhog Day".

 His special, Daniel Tosh: Happy Thoughts, premiered on Comedy Central on March 6, 2011, with 3.25 million viewers and a 1.9/5 share.
 It was later released on DVD.

 Tosh was an executive producer of, and the voice of "Malloy" in, the Comedy Central animated sitcom Brickleberry.
 The show was cancelled after three seasons on January 7, 2015.

 In 2012, Tosh was criticized for an interaction with a female audience member during a set at a Hollywood comedy club.
 After telling a series of jokes about rape, an audience member remarked that "rape jokes are never funny".
-Tosh responded by saying it would be funny if the audience member herself were raped by multiple men.
+Tosh responded by saying it would be funny if the audience member herself were raped by "five guys."
 The exchange prompted a lengthy debate over the appropriateness of jokes about rape.
 Tosh later apologized for the joke.

 In 2013, Forbes estimated Tosh's net worth at $11 million, tied for ninth place in its list of all top-earning comedians whose income is primarily from stage ticket sales.